 Town of Banff

 Your first main option when looking at where to stay in Banff is the actual town of Banff.
 The Town of Banff is located about 125.8 km west of Calgary.
-If driving from Calgary, you’ll pass the Town of Canmore and pass the Parks Canada gates.
-After driving past pull-offs like Johnson Lake and Two Jack Lake, you’ll quickly come up to the Town of Banff.
+If driving from Calgary, you’ll pass the Town of Canmore and the pass the Parks Canada gates.
+After driving past pull-offs like Cascade Ponds and Two Jack Lake on your right hand side, you’ll quickly come up to the Town of Banff.

 There are two exits off the Trans-Canada, which will take you to Banff Ave.
 Banff Ave is the main street in Banff and is where most of the hotel and accommodation options are located in Banff.

 Staying on Banff Ave certainly has its perks.
 The ability to walk right out from your Banff hotel and enjoy the lively Banff Ave in summer or winter is impressive.
-The whole town of Banff is entirely walkable, and if staying downtown, you won’t need your car at all to explore the town.
+The whole town of Banff is entirely walkable, and if staying downtown, you won’t need your car at all to explore the town and places like Cascade Gardens and Bow Falls.

 Where to Stay in Downtown Banff